toktok911/SudanUprising/README.md

 # SudanUprising
-This project is intending to analyse the conversations people are having about #SudanUprising
+incomplete - This project is intending to analyse the conversations people are having about #SudanUprising